sumant326541/AutumationMVP/README.md

+# Task 1: Bug report of given screenshot of a Form.

+## Tast 2: Automation scenarios of choice using https://www.saucedemo.com/.

-#Automation MVP with BDD cucumber and Cypress
+### solution: Automation Test script with BDD cucumber and Cypress

-## Test Execution
+### Test Execution:

 ### added shorcut script command for execution in package.json
 ```sh